-- Use clean, clear plastic PET bottles or soda pop bottles no bigger than 2 liter size.
-PET bottles are usually marked with the recycling symbol and a numeral ‘1’.
+- Use clean, clear, plastic PET bottles or soda pop bottles no larger than 2 liters each.
+PET bottles are usually marked with the recycling symbol and a number “1”.
 Remove all wrapping and packaging.

-- Fill them water and close the cap tightly.
+- Fill them with water and close the caps tightly.

 - Lay them out for maximum sun exposure.
-A rack tilted at the sun is best, but if you can’t use a flat surface that has good sunshine but won’t let the bottles roll away.
+A rack tilted at the sun is best, but if not, use a flat surface that gets good sunshine but won’t allow the bottles to roll away.

-- Expose the bottles for at least 6 sunny hours, preferably more, or 2 full cloudy days.
+- Expose the bottles for at least six sunny hours, preferably more, or two full cloudy days.

-- Do not overuse bottles, you will be ingesting the plastic material over time, so keep your bottles fresh.
+- Do not overuse bottles because over time you will start ingesting plastic material.
+Keep your bottles fresh.

 - Do not treat too much water at once.
 The depth of the water is key as the UV rays from the sun kill bacteria.
-Do not use buckets and keep the water depth that is perpendicular to the sun a maximum of 4 inches.
+Do not use buckets, and keep the water depth that is perpendicular to the sun a maximum of four inches.

 If you’re like me, you’re probably storing bottled water anyway.
 Now you can reuse the bottles when that water runs out and purify untreated water as you need it.
 The best practice is to refill bottles as soon as they’re empty and let them bake in the sun for as long as possible.